purton-tech/rust-on-nails/rust-on-nails.com/content/docs/continous-deployment/infra-as-code.md

 })
 ```

-Youy also need to uncomment the `//import { setupDatabase } from './database'` from the top of the `index.ts`.
+You also need to uncomment the `//import { setupDatabase } from './database'` from the top of the `index.ts`.

 Note.
 Your images will need to have been created in your Github repo.